Chris-Ngu/EnterpriseSolution-WEB/README.md

 * Login Screen: Double check the JWT integration, I can get passed by using the specific url(JWT Being deleted on some routes/ checks not working)
 * Flash message warning to alert of missing/ incorrect fields (registration and login)
 * Redesign the UI/ navbar integration to the left hand side for fluidity
-* Form submission for new project in /Project
+* Redesign the UI for projects (including substring of date)

 # Photos
 ![image](https://user-images.githubusercontent.com/57853013/75618629-c3d37c00-5b36-11ea-80fd-13a6152c778c.png)